Durenlab/web/_pages/home.md

 permalink: /
 ---

-We are a computational biology research group at the [Clemson University Center for Human Genetics](https://scienceweb.clemson.edu/chg/).
+We are a computational biology research group at the [Medical and Molecular Genetics Department of Indiana University School of Medicine](https://medicine.iu.edu/genetics).
 Our aim is to explore and understand the regulatory mechanisms of non-coding DNA.
 The long-term research goal is to answer the key scientific question” How non-coding genetic variant act through context specific gene regulatory network to influence phenotype”.

 <div markdown="0" id="carousel" class="carousel slide" data-ride="carousel" data-interval="5000" data-pause="hover" >